CBI hands fresh information to police after report of serious criminal offence

 CBI hands fresh information to police after ‘serious criminal offence’ reported

-Police launched an investigation after the group fired former director general Tony Danker
+One of the country’s most influential business organisations said it is “liaising closely” with authorities

-The scandal-hit Confederation of British Industry (CBI) group has passed fresh information to the police regarding a report of a criminal offence.
+The scandal-hit Confederation of British Industry (CBI) group has passed fresh information to the police regarding a report of a “serious criminal offence”.

+The CBI, one of the country’s most influential business organisations, said it is “liaising closely” with the authorities and has urged anyone with further information to come forward.

-Police launched an investigation after the group fired former director general Tony Danker and suspended three other employees.
+In a separate incident, police launched an investigation after the group fired former director general Tony Danker and suspended three other employees following allegations of misconduct that rocked the influential business group.

+It is understood the latest allegation relates to a new incident rather than previously reported incidents.

 A CBI spokesperson said: “Late yesterday afternoon, the CBI was made aware of additional information relating to a report of a serious criminal offence.